rumbleminze/rumbleminze.github.io/_posts/2024-04-17-Part-1-the-template.md

     STA BANK_SWITCH_HB

-    JML (BANK_SWITCH_LB)				; JuMp Long to the target, we should end up at the ; PLA in the appropriate target bank
+    JML (BANK_SWITCH_LB)				; JuMp Long to the target, we should end up at the ; PLA below, but in the appropriate target bank
     @bank_switch_jump:
     PLA									; Pull our stored A
     RTS